stephenp24/irtree/TECHNICAL.md

   del root
   ```

-The behaviour what `sconfig` chose is that `parent` as weakref because its deemed to be
+The behaviour what `irtree` chose is that `parent` as weakref because its deemed to be
 the safest and behaves the most logical.
 That is whenever a parent object is deleted all
 unbound child (that is not a parent of other node) will also be garbage-collected.